 - 1. Choose a "Source" for the word cloud.
-This can be the output of the KWIC, File, Cluster, N-Gram, Collocate, Word, and Keyword tools, or a "Scratchpad" of plain text (accessible in the bottom right of righthand windowpane). - 2.
+This can be a "Scratchpad" of plain text (accessible as the first option in the "Appearance" list, or the output of the KWIC, File, Cluster, N-Gram, Collocate, Word, and Keyword tools. - 2.
 Choose the properties from the source to display as "labels" and "values" in the word cloud.
 For the KWIC, File and Scratchpad sources, the properties of "Type" (Word) and "Freq" (Frequency) are chosen automatically. - 3.
 Choose the image size.
 This will determine how many words can be placed in the image.
 Note that the image will be automatically scaled to the window display size. - 4.
 Choose the maximum number of words to display in the word cloud.
 Depending on the number of items from the source and the other settings (e.g., the minimum font size), this value might not be reached. - 5.
 Check the "Use stopwords" checkbox to remove stopwords from the word cloud. - 6.
 Check the "Repeat words" checkbox to fill a much remaining space as possible in the word cloud image with existing words.
-Depending on other settings (e.g., the minimum font size), not all the space will be used.

-7. Click "Start" to generate the word cloud.
+Depending on other settings (e.g., the minimum font size), not all the space will be used. - 7.
+Click "Start" to generate the word cloud.